monikakaron/monikakaron.github.io/index.md

 As the web page will be built up, you will see more features come along, with no **_logical_** order or start.
 Info just coming along the more I (_hopefully_) learn...

 As wise people (and some other unknown characters) say:
-"The best ways to learn things is trying, testing, doing mistakes, and trying again"
+"The best ways to learn things is trying, testing, doing mistakes, and trying again".
 ...**_so here we go :-)!_**
 # **_Wish me luck!_**